 Living in Luxembourg we are fortunate to be within easy reach of many fascinating sites relating to some of the most significant events in history.
 City Savvy’s Miriam Scargall, in 3 articles, lists her top military museums and sites to visit in France, Germany and Belgium but within 3-4 hours drive from Luxembourg.
-First up – France.
+This week, France is starring.

 Visiting the places where important world events occurred gives you an understanding you just can’t get from books or pictures, and a chance to really empathise with the people who lived them at first hand.
 Many of these sites recall some of the darker moments of human history.
 Many present past events which can be difficult to think about or explain.
 These places might be about war, but they are also sites of reflection and inspiration.